April 5, 12 pm-4 pm Keauhou Bay

 https://www.capitol.hawaii.gov/sessions/session2020/bills/SB3152_.HTM

 Having hundreds of tourists in the bay will cause issues with canoe training, fishing, baptism services, anonymous services, yoga practices, and the Celebration of Life services held in this bay.
-This bungalow resort development will affect all the cultural practices of the entire community.
+This bungalow resort development will affect all the cultural practices of the entire community, and pollute the bay that is home to at least 4 endangered species.

 Please read this Opposing Petition with the comments as well.
 There are thousands of signatures on this petition from the Hawaiian people, locals, and tourists https://www.change.org/p/save-keauhou-bay-from-becoming-a-big-crowded-resort?utm_source=share_petition&utm_medium=custom_url&recruited_by_id=92a53560-1e91-11e5-b4ef-b94e90cedbdd